MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/context-menus.md

 <!-- ====================================================================== -->
 ## Detecting when the user selects a custom menu item

-Your app can handle the user-selected menu item, or your app can return the menu item to the WebView2 control to handle the user-selected menu item.
+Your host app can handle the user-selected menu item, or your app can return the menu item to the WebView2 control to handle the user-selected menu item.

-Enumerate the menu item IDs and text.  (for what task?  check example code)

-Raised when the user selects a custom menu item on a default or custom context menu.
+Your host app should listen for the `CustomItemSelected` event, which is raised when the user selects a custom menu item on a default or custom context menu.

 The WebView2 control raises this event to indicate that the user selected a custom menu item that your app added to a context menu.

-Listen for the `CustomItemSelected` event.

 If the user selects a custom menu item, the `CustomMenuItemSelected` event is raised on the context menu item object that was selected, in these cases: